 - 5.1.2 Type Certificated Aircraft.
 For type certificated aircraft, the aircraft's design approval would authorize the number of occupants the aircraft may carry and would contain the maximum certificated takeoff weight.
-The aircraft's design approval may be a type certificate (TC), a supplemental type certificate (STC), or an amended TC.
+The aircraft's design approval may be a type certificate (TC), a supplemental type certificate (STC), or an amended TC (ATC).
 The FAA recognizes that changes could be made to an aircraft's type design.
 For example, an aircraft type certificated to carry more than six occupants may be altered to carry six or fewer occupants.
-In order to make such a change, that aircraft would have to obtain a new design approval, such as an STC or an amended TC.
-So long as an aircraft's design approval (i.e., TC, STC, or amended TC) authorizes the aircraft to carry no more than six occupants, that aircraft would meet the requirements of § 61.113(i)(1).
+In order to make such a change, that aircraft would have to obtain a new design approval, such as an STC or an ATC.
+So long as an aircraft's design approval (i.e., TC, STC, or ATC) authorizes the aircraft to carry no more than six occupants, that aircraft would meet the requirements of § 61.113(i)(1).
 Additionally, if an aircraft with a maximum certificated takeoff weight of more than 6,000 pounds is altered to have a maximum certificated takeoff weight of less than 6,000 pounds, then that aircraft would likewise meet the requirements of § 61.113(i)(1). - 5.1.3 Experimental Aircraft.
-The provisions of BasicMed apply to all certificated aircraft, including experimental aircraft.
-Experimental aircraft, which are not type certificated, are issued Special Airworthiness Certificates.
-The FAA prescribes operating limitations to accompany the Special Airworthiness Certificates.
-No person may operate an aircraft that has an experimental certificate under BasicMed unless the aircraft is carrying not more than six occupants and has a maximum takeoff weight (MTOW) of no more than 6,000 pounds.
+For experimental aircraft, which are not type certificated but instead issued Special Airworthiness Certificates, the operating limitations prescribed by the FAA would authorize the maximum takeoff weight (MTOW).

-The FAA notes that the MTOW of an experimental aircraft is determined as part of the special airworthiness certification process.
 Prior to issuing a Special Airworthiness Certificate, the FAA checks the current Weight and Balance (W&B) information for an aircraft, which includes the maximum gross weight established by the operator.

-- Operating Requirements.
+The maximum number of occupants in an experimental aircraft operated by a pilot under BasicMed is addressed in § 91.319(j).
+This section prohibits a person from operating an experimental aircraft under BasicMed carrying more than six occupants. - Operating Requirements.
 Section 61.113(i)(1) requires that the individual operate in accordance with the following operating requirements: - 5.2.1 Aircraft Occupancy Limitations.
 A covered aircraft may be authorized to carry up to six occupants (including any required flightcrew members) and may be operated with up to five passengers on board.
 For example, a person may operate an aircraft type certificated for one pilot flightcrew member under BasicMed with up to five additional occupants on board.
 An aircraft type certificated for two pilot flightcrew members may be operated under BasicMed with up to four additional occupants on board.
-An occupant in the aircraft (other than the pilot operating under BasicMed) may be a passenger, a required pilot flightcrew member (if the aircraft is type certificated for more than one pilot or if the regulations require more than one pilot), or a flight instructor (if the flight is a training operation).
+An occupant in the aircraft (other than the PIC operating under BasicMed) may be a passenger, a required pilot flightcrew member (if the aircraft is type certificated for more than one pilot or if the regulations require more than one pilot), or a flight instructor (if the flight is a training operation).